MysticMia/WiresOnMap/README.md

 #### Other configurations
 - Click the wire visibility buttons in your inventory (Forced/Faded/Classic).
 "Forced" will make the wire show on the map.

+### Known issues
+- In multiplayer, the client only receives tiles 300x300 around the player.
+As a result, the player can't render wires for the entire map.
+Proposal: Add server-side mod that sends/syncs to client.
+For now: manually explore the map, and it will cache the data automatically (until you leave the world).

 ### Future ideas
 - Show logic gates and timers?
 - Toggle world map or mini map visibility.